 Items you may not send

-You may not send writing paper, stamped envelopes, postage stamps, pens and pencils and other items alike already provided for the minors by the facility in the mail.
-You may not send any forms of money (cash or check), Polaroid pictures, books, or magazines, Subscriptions, and all kinds of packages.
+You may not send writing paper, stamped envelopes, postage stamps, pens and pencils, and other items already provided for the minors by the facility in the mail.
+You may not send any forms of money (cash or check), Polaroid pictures, books, or magazines, subscriptions, and all kinds of packages.
 These items will not be delivered and will be returned to the sender when mailed to a minor at the Alameda County Juvenile Hall.

 How to properly address mail correspondence

 Minor's Name (complete and correct spelling, middle name if applicable)

 2500 Fairmont Drive

 NOTE: For legal assistance, feel free to contact our Oakland CA criminal defense lawyers at (510) 347-1500.